SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

 reported value'.

-All column with 'defined categories' should be validated against `standards.tsv`.
-This is to ensure data consistency, e.g. alll Calculus samples are listed as `calculus` (as defined in `standards.tsv`), and not Calculus or CaLcUlUs etc.
+All column with 'defined categories' should be validated against `assests/fields/<column>.txt`.
+This is to ensure data consistency, e.g. all Dental calculus samples are listed as `dental calculus` (as defined in `assests/fields/<column>.txt`.
+This is to ensure data consistency.

-If you wish to a new category, please consult with the [SPAAM community](spaam-workshop.github.io), and then add it to `standards.tsv`.
+If you wish to a new category, please consult with the [SPAAM community](spaam-workshop.github.io), and then add it to `assests/fields/<column>.txt`.

 Sample columns are as follows:

 ## project_name

-- Format: surnameYEAR
+- Format: surnameYYYY (YYYY in numeric format)

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field